redyyu/jump-to/README.md

 but another problem is kill all the works. movement animset is play, but character won't moving. did lot more try. never make fbx animtion to moving.
-I guess is something missing by fbx, which is don't know yet.
+I guess is something missing in fbx, the character moving is by the animation X file. not by java or lua code. which is don't know yet.

 plan B is use maskingright animset. just like I did the Bike and Trolley mod. and I did tested its work.